kitchell/DeepLearningTutorial_LBspectrum/UsefulKerasFxns.md

 ### Batch normalization

 When we initialize a model, we typically normalize the inital values of our input to have 0 mean and unit variance.
 As training progresses we may loose this normalization, slowing training and causing issues.
 A batch normalization layer reestablishes these normalizations.
+It is typically used after a dense or convolutional layer.
 [Keras documentation](https://keras.io/layers/normalization/).

 ```python
 from keras.layers.normalization import BatchNormalization